rknightuk/rknight.me/src/posts/blog/2025/2025-06-13-one-week-with-trmnl.md

 > [!NOTE] /save
 >
 > Use the code `robb15` to get $15 off.
-I get $5 towards another TRMNL if you use it so we both win.
+I get $5 towards another TRMNL if you use it so everyone wins.
 Except my wife who will wonder why I bought yet another thing for the house.

 I bought the developer edition which gives you access to make your own plugins rather than exclusively rely on the work of others.
 It also means I was able to get going before it even arrived with a virtual device.
 The way plugins works, I was able to put together an EchoFeed plugin pretty easily to show sign ups, posts, and other things.
 I added an endpoint to EchoFeed and piped that into the plugin.